What’s wrong with the drugs trade?

 Heroin and the Taliban

 There are countless reasons why heroin is best avoided, but here are two: It’s addictive as hell, and it funds the Taliban.
-Opium poppies are a traditional crop in Afghanistan and heroin derived from them accounts for 92% of the world’s supply.
-So your opium dalliance is funding a group of people who are known for pulling women out of school before they’re eight, cutting off women’s fingers for wearing varnish, and publicly executing them if they break strict Taliban rules.
+Opium poppies are a traditional crop in Afghanistan and the heroin derived from them accounts for 92% of the world’s supply.
+So your opium party is actually funding a group of people who are known for pulling women out of school before they’re eight and publicly executing them if they break strict Taliban rules.

 Tobacco, child labour, and the environment